infinityworks/Policies/ISO-27001/technologyequipmentdisposal/readme.md

 - When Technology assets have reached the end of their useful life they should be sent to the Systems Manager for proper disposal.
 - The Systems Manager will securely erase all storage mediums in accordance with current industry best practices.
-- All data including, all files and licensed software shall be removed from equipment using disk sanitising software that cleans the media overwriting each and every disk sector of the machine with zero-filled blocks, meeting Department of Defense standards.
+- All data including, all files and licensed software shall be removed from equipment using disk sanitising software that cleans the media overwriting each and every disk sector of the machine with zero-filled blocks, meeting Ministry of Defence standards.
 - No computer or technology equipment may be sold to any individual other than through the processes identified in this policy (Employee Purchase of Disposed Equipment, see section below).
 - No computer equipment should be disposed of via skips, dumps, landfill etc.  Electronic recycling bins may be periodically placed in locations around Infinity Works Consulting.
 These can be used to dispose of equipment.
 The Systems Manager will properly remove all data prior to final disposal.
 - All electronic drives must be degaussed or overwritten with a commercially available disk cleaning program.
 Hard drives may also be removed and rendered unreadable (drilling, crushing or other demolition methods).